awslabs/clickstream-analytics-on-aws/docs/en/troubleshooting.md

 ## Problem: Clickstream-DataModelingRedshift-xxxxx stack upgrade failed in UPDATE_ROLLBACK_FAILED

-When upgrading from 1.0.x to 1.1.x, if the CloudFormation stack `Clickstream-DataModelingRedshift-xxxxx` is in the `UPDATE_ROLLBACK_FAILED` state, you need to manually fix it by following the steps below.
+When upgrading from 1.0.x to the latest version, if the CloudFormation stack `Clickstream-DataModelingRedshift-xxxxx` is in the `UPDATE_ROLLBACK_FAILED` state, you need to manually fix it by following the steps below.

 **Resolution:**

 1. In the Cloudformation **Resource** tab, find the Lambda Function name with logical id: `CreateApplicationSchemasCreateSchemaForApplicationsFn`

-2. Upadte the `fn_name` and `aws_region` in below script and execute it in a shell terminal (you must have AWS cli installed and configured)
+2. Update the `fn_name` and `aws_region` in below script and execute it in a shell terminal (you must have AWS CLI installed and configured)

     ```sh
     aws_region=<us-east-1> # replace this with your AWS region, and remove '<', '>'